 5. Clean the windows — or have them professionally cleaned.

 6. Do your tree trimming and finish the landscaping you wanted to do.

 7. Clean out the garage.
 Have a garage sale with everything you don’t need anymore in the house.
 Donate this stuff as well, or throw away anything that others wouldn’t want.

 8. Book sweep.
 Go through your bookshelves and make a box of all the books you are not going to read again, and donate them to your library or sell them to a used book store.
 Use the money you make to buy new books you want to read.

 9. Light bulb patrol.
-Replace burned out bulbs (inside and out), and try to use fluorescent bulbs that save energy where possible.
-Adding outdoor lights can make your home more safe by warding off criminals and making it less likely you’ll injure yourself on a crack or other items in the walkway.
+Replace burned-out bulbs (inside and out), and try to use fluorescent bulbs that save energy where possible.
+Adding outdoor lights can make your home safer by warding off criminals and making it less likely you’ll injure yourself on a crack or other items in the walkway.

 Featured photo by Rubbermaid Products